Diptenusarkar/html.org.in/README.md

 ## html.org.in is an open-source HTML learning website.
 ### So What does it mean?
-Basically, we create this website for you.
-You don't need to take any subscription or no need to see any unwanted ads.
-Even we respect your privacy, so we did not track you or we don't sell any kind of your personal data.
-BUT!
+Basically, we created this website for you.
+You don't need to take any subscription and no need to see any unwanted ads.
+We respect your privacy, so we do not track you or we don't sell any kind of your personal data.
 We store only one cookie for dark/light theme.

 ### How will you contribute?
-Before you going to contribute, you need to know there is more than one step.
+Before you contribute, you need to know there is more than one step.
 1. **First Step**
     - You need to create a folder on `HTML` folder.
      - Then create a folder with `html_yourname`.